poikilotherm/reproducer-payara-mpconfig-profile/README.md

 retrieving `test.setting.2` would return the value from the properties file (`barbecue`).
 If the bug is not present, it would throw a `NoSuchElementException`.

-The `system-properties.properties` file sets `test.setting` and `test.setting.3`.
-If the bug is present, `test.setting.3`, which has a `%testprofile.test.setting.3` in `microprofile-config.properties`,
+The `system-properties.properties` file makes `test.setting` and `test.setting.3` system properties.
+If the bug is present, `test.setting.3`, which has a `%testprofile.test.setting.3` in `microprofile-config.properties`, would not be overridden.
+(The spec says: *Conforming implementations are required to search for a configuration source with the highest ordinal (priority) that provides either the property name or the "profile-specific" property name.
-would not be overridden.
+If the configuration source provides the "profile-specific" name, the value of the "profile-specific" property will be returned.
+If it doesn’t contain the "profile-specific" name, the value of the plain property will be returned.* That means, if there is a source providing an unprofiled setting with a higher ordinal, it will win over `microprofile-config.properties`.)

 Both cases are working as expected, no bug present.